 Eligible youth are those at-risk of aggressive behavior and/or exhibiting behavioral issues, youth on probation and gang members returning to the community after confinement.
 GA understands that and provides an environment that builds youth up and supports them in learning new skills that lead to healthier lives.

 GA has many activities that empower youth, including after-school programming on weekdays and meetings on weekends.
 The after-school program focuses on preventing drug use, delinquency, anti-social behavior, drop-out prevention and dealing with family issues.
 Youth also have access to GA’s Registered Apprenticeship Program in construction, receiving on-the-job training while being paid fair wages.

 Two additional aspects of The Alternative are the Multi-Agency Community Task Force and the Multi-Disciplinary Implementation Team, which both meet on a regular basis.
 The Alternative promotes positive values and teaches skills to help youth transition to productive adult lives.
 No youth deserves to be left behind.

-Funded by the Office of Juvenile justice and Delinquency Prevention (OJJDP).
+This program is funded by the Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP).